Car-Following Models: A Multidisciplinary Review: Learning-based Models

 where $\alpha$ is the learning rate, and $\gamma$ is the discount rate. $Q^\prime(s^\prime,a^\prime)$ is next Q-value for all possible $s^\prime$ and $a^\prime$. $R\left(s,a\right)$ is the reward function.

 Ioannou and Chien \cite{1993_Ioannu_Chien} applied RL to develop an autonomous intelligent adaptive cruise control system.
 Desjardins and Chaib-draa \cite{2011_Desjardins_Chaib-Draa} introduced a policy gradient algorithm estimation and used BPNN for longitudinal vehicle control.
 Their RL-based car-following control was implemented in the simulator to realize the efficient behavior of CACC.
 Zhu et al. \cite{2018_Zhu_Wang_Wang} proposed a framework for developing human-like car-following based on deep reinforcement learning using speed deviations as a reward function.
 Zhang et al. \cite{2019_Zhang_Guo_Gao_Qu_Chen} developed a deterministic promotion RL algorithm (DPRL) based on an actor-critic frame and the policy gradient method for longitudinal velocity control, implemented in CarSim simulated environment and real-world experiment.
 Li et al. \cite{2020_Li_Li_Xu_Liu} proposed a deep deterministic policy gradient (DDPG)-based driving strategy taking information from in-vehicle sensors for system performance optimization.
 Yen et al. \cite{2020_Yen_Chou_Shih_Chen_Tsung} developed a proactive car-following model using deep-RL considering road efficiency, safety, and comfort, which shows better performances in terms of time heady, time to collision (TTC), and jerk (rate of change in acceleration).
 Yavas et al. \cite{2022_Yavas_Kumbasar_Ure} developed a Model-Based Reinforcement Learning (MBRL) for ACC control with a hybrid policy that combines the Intelligent Driver Model following policy with the Deep Reinforcement Learning policy.
 Wang et al. \cite{2022_Wang_Huang_Tang_Meng_Hu} devised an RL model for longitudinal velocity control in a three-vehicle mode based on the safety level, consisting of the collision avoidance priority of the leading and following vehicles and the expected acceleration/deceleration decision.
 Most CF models take relative speed, acceleration, and gap as inputs, while some studies \cite{2021_Masmoudi_Friji_Ghazzai_Massoud, 2022_Tang_Chen_Yang_Toyoda_Liu_Hu} use video object detection to learn the driving strategy.
 Such models demonstrate promising results, which can efficiently be deployed on embedded devices for advanced driver assistance systems.
+This study \cite{2024_Liao_Yu_Chen_Zhou_Li} develops a personalized car-following model using a memory-based deep reinforcement learning approach, combining Twin Delayed Deep Deterministic Policy Gradients (TD3) with Long Short-Term Memory (LSTM) networks to optimize car-following behavior based on diverse driving styles for improved safety, efficiency, and comfort, demonstrating superior performance and convergence compared to other models.